Since sex is the main trigger for UTI, you probably wonder if you could pass a UTI to your the partner?

 If the vaginal flora is compromised, the pathogen could “establish a base” in the vagina and will wait till an opportunity presents itself to reach female’s urethra and trigger a UTI.

-Keep in mind, if a guy has a UTI, he could experience a very painful ejaculation.
+Also, keep in mind, if a guy has a UTI, he could experience a very painful ejaculation.

 Using the words of one of the UTI sufferers “ejaculation feels like my penis is on fire on the inside”.